Dietetic Internship with Master of Science starting fall 2023 (pending approval)

 - COVID-19 vaccine

-Exemptions may be accepted; it is up to the site to honor the exemption.
+Exemptions for COVID-19 and the flu vaccine may be accepted at sites with an exemption process in place.
+Some sites do not allow an exemption for COVID-19 and/or the flu vaccine.
 Unvaccinated students at sites that do not accept your exemption will not be able to intern at those sites, which may impact ACEND required hours.

 For more information about vaccination requirements or other requirements, please see the Dietetic Internship Handbook.